 Almost everyone has experienced a headache at some point in their life.
 They can be brought on by many things including stress, anxiety, lack of sleep, neurological disorders, etc which are all normal reasons.
 If your headaches are frequent, that is not normal however.
-In that case, they may be caused by dental problems and treatment from a dentist could help significantly.
+In that case, they may be caused by dental problems.
+Treatment from a dentist could help significantly.

-Frequent or constant headaches, particularly experienced when you wake up in the morning, may be a result of dysfunction in the temporomandibular joints (TMJ), the joints on the side of your mouth that open and close your mouth.
+Frequent or constant headaches, particularly experienced when you wake up in the morning, may be a result of dysfunction in the temporomandibular joints (TMJ).
+These are the joints on the side of your mouth that open and close your mouth.
 TMJ headaches are often misdiagnosed by health practitioners.

 About TMJ Dysfunction

 TMJ dysfunction can be caused by a number of things, including arthritis, dislocation, injury, tooth and jaw alignment, or stress and teeth grinding.
 TMJ dysfunction causes a range of concerns and symptoms including worn or damaged teeth, discomfort in the jaw, and frequent headaches.

 TMJ dysfunction causes symptoms that can range from temporary to long-lasting.
 Most common in patients between the ages of 20 and 40, and more common in women than in men, here are some symptoms that if you experience, you should make an appointment:

 - Pain in the face, particularly around the ear when you chew, open or close your mouth, or speak

 - Jaws that ‘stick’, ‘click’, or ‘pop’, when you open or close your mouth